Links to Speakers and Teachers are provided when available - please visit their web sites!

 And please remember, all photos are the copyright property of the owners - they are used with permission here on this site only.
 They may not be reproduced or copied without the express written permission of the owner.
 All rights are reserved.

-Programs are on the second meeting day of the month and are open to all members of WVQG.
+Programs are on the 4th Tuesday of the month and are open to all members of WVQG.
 There is a $5 fee for non-members.

 Victoria Findlay Wolfe

 "15 Minutes of Play"

 Victoria Findlay Wolfe is a New York City based award winning quilter, fabric & thread designer, Author of 15 Minutes of Play (C&T publishing), "Modern Contributor" to The Quilt Life Magazine with Ricky & Alex, Founder of NYC MOD quilters, Board member of both, the International Quilt Association & the Quilt Alliance, and runs several community drives with BumbleBeansBASICS.
 This June, Victoria will have an exhibit of 12 Double Wedding Ring Quilts at the Wisconsin Quilt Museum, a full circle moment she says, as she was born and raised on a farm in Minnesota.
 She credits her quilting influences to her grandmother’s double knit crazy quilts that kept her warm, growing up which will also be exhibited with her work.Her biggest supporters are her husband and daughter.

 My lecture is a walk through of quilts showing how I got my start in quilting at a very young age.
 I talk about my inspiration, and how I found my "15 minutes" journey and how it works, why it works and what it does for me and my quilts.
 I show a lot of quilts, to keep the inspiration flowing, and gets everyone excited about PLAY!

 Ellen Highsmith Silver